 What is truly extraordinary is how, even amidst these unimaginable challenges, Steve has helped to design and open multi-million-dollar, state-of-the-art residences in Boston and New Orleans that allow people with ALS to live independently.
 It was at the time of opening the Boston residence that Steve said, “I will contribute more than I ever would have if I'd remained healthy.”

-Since Team America's start back in 2007, the team has expanded to more than 25 riders and has raised more than $400,000 for ALS research – and this year alone we are targeting the ambitious goal of raising more than $100,000!
+Since Team America's start back in 2007, the team has expanded to more than 25 riders and has raised more than $450,000 for ALS research – and this year alone we are targeting the ambitious goal of raising another $50,000!

 To that end, we are hoping that you can make a contribution to the ALS Therapy Development Institute, the world’s leading ALS research organization.
 Anything can help, and we are truly grateful for your support of a cause that means so much to us!